janellejolliff/zillow-analysis-and-forecasting/README.md

 # zillow_proj
-module 4 project: time series with zillow house data
+module 4 project: time series analysis with zillow house data using arima and fbprophet